TheMrSnoop/callisto-engine/README.md

 Every object within the engine follows the gravity equation, meaning each object exerts a gravitational force, on every single other object within a scene.

+This alone allows you to experiment with things such as the *three body problem*, or attempting to balance a custom star system.